Clinical trials aren’t the only way to get involved in sickle cell research

 Recommended Reading

-An illustration showing cells contained in needles and an infusion bag.
+An illustration shows a close-up of cells contained in needles and an infusion bag, used for stem cell therapy.

 New regimen boosts bone marrow transplant as ‘curative’ SCD option